ANACOSTIA COORDINATING COUNCIL

 He is native of Newport News, VA, a graduate of Fordham University and did graduate work at Howard University.
 He has served as the president of the Congress Heights Community Association and the Anacostia/Bellevue/Congress Heights AARP Chapter #4870.
 Also, he has served as treasurer of the Friends of the Parkland-Turner Neighborhood Library and the vice chairman of the board of the Community College Preparatory Academy Public Charter School.

-ANACOSTIA COORDINATING COUNCIL BOARD OF DIRECTORS
+ACC BOARD OF DIRECTORS

 Lamont Mitchell, Chair